telerik/fiddler-jam-docs/portal/portal-logs.md

 - **Screen Recording** contains a screen recording from the browser, which the Fiddler Jam Chrome Extension took during the recording.
 The tab renders data only when the Extension User has explicitly used the **Capture video** from the [**Advanced options**]({%slug fj-capture-options%}).

 - **Inspectors** shows an inspector that loads the information for the selected line from the **Captured Logs** list.
 Depending on whether you choose an HTTP session, a console log, or a browser event, the inspectors change.
-For example, Fiddler Jam loads the **Request** and **Response** inspectors when you select an HTTP session, displays the **Console Log Details** screen when you select a console log entry, and a **Browser Event Information** inspector when you select a browser event entry.
+For example, Fiddler Jam loads the **Request** and **Response** inspectors when you select an HTTP session, display the **Console Log Details** screen when you select a console log entry, and a **Browser Event Information** inspector when you select a browser event entry.

 ### Inspecting Traffic